 - B2.1 The Auditor shall review the purchase and sale agreements that were entered into within the dates of the Audit Period to determine whether representations and warranties consistent with this Certification Standard were included.
 If the representations and warranties described in this Certification Standard are missing in the purchase or sale agreement, the Auditor shall note which representations and warranties are missing and the Certified Company's documented explanation for the lack of those representations and warranties.
 Provided that the Certified Company used best efforts to include the representations and warranties in the purchase or sale agreement and documented the reason for their absence, the failure to obtain representations and warranties in the agreement shall not be a basis for a violation of this Certification Standard. - (B3) Due Diligence.
 A Certified Company shall conduct reasonable due diligence on entities the company seeks to contract with for the purchase or sale of receivables prior to the transmission or receipt of any account level data.

-Reasonable due diligence shall include, but not be limited to, reviewing: (i) publicly available financial statements associated with United States Securities and Exchange Commission filings, if applicable, (ii) the entity's reputation and experience, (iii) adverse litigation and/or consent orders against the entity in the prior two years; and (iv) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system and the Better Business Bureau against the entity in the prior two years.
+Reasonable due diligence shall include, but not be limited to, reviewing: (i) the entity's financial strength, (ii) the entity's reputation and experience, (iii) the data security measures the entity has adopted to preserve the integrity and privacy of Consumer Data, (iv) adverse information concerning the entity and the entity's principals, (v) adverse litigation and/or consent orders against the entity in the prior two years; and (vi) the volume and nature of consumer complaints filed with the CFPB's consumer complaint system and the Better Business Bureau against the entity in the prior two years.

-$^9$ Warranty on "originated . . . in accordance with law" is only applicable to sales transactions involving originating creditors.
+&lt;sup>8 Warranty on "originated . . . in accordance with law" is only applicable to sales transactions involving originating creditors.